dtbuchholz/tableland-starter/README.md

 This tutorial walks through the basics of using the [Tableland SDK](https://github.com/tablelandnetwork/js-tableland).
 It creates a very basic [React](https://reactjs.org/) app where a user will first connect their wallet.
 Then, they'll be able to create a table (minted to their address), write to the table, and read data from the table.
 The table's name and table data get rendered in the UI, and there are some special SQL features demonstrated as well.
 Lastly, the [`local-tableland`](https://github.com/tablelandnetwork/local-tableland) is leveraged to make it easy to develop locally with both a Tableland and [Hardhat](https://hardhat.org/) node.

-One of the key pieces to understand is the `Database` API.
-Every query in Tableland runs through the same API, where you can pass create statements, writes, and reads to `Database.prepare(...)` and then execute them.
-An execution should come with a account singer for on-chain transactions (create, writes) but need not be passed to `Database` for reads.
-Each query execution comes with a `metadata`, `results`, and `success` in its response.
-Only read queries make use of `results`, but all queries will have `metadata` and `success` returned.

 ### Project structure

 The table schema is hardcoded as the following: `id integer primary key, name text, block text, tx text`.
 What's important to understand is that